microsoft/unityplugins/README.md

 # Unity plugins for Windows Platforms.
-The structure will be fairly simple.
-At the time, the intent is to have 5 Unity plugins:
+At the time, four of the plugins Store/Core/Azure and Advertising are in early preview:

 Documentation for Usage of the APIs is present at: http://microsoft.github.io/unityplugins